trygve-lie/yocto.js/README.md

 ### .observe - Observe if objects enters or leaves the database

-Not implemented yet!!
+Not implemented yet!

 ## Examples:

-To be documented!
+To be made!

-## Non ES5 compability
+## Non ES5 compability and JSON support

-To be documented!
+yocto.js utalize some new ES5 methods when working with lists and objects.
+These are not nesseserly pressent in older browsers.
+The good news is that these ES5 methods can be added by shims to older browsers.

+yocto.js use the following ES5 methods:
+ - Object.keys
+ - Array.every
+ - Array.indexOf
+ - Array.filter

+yocto.js provide a separate es5.js file containing just these methods as a shim for older browsers.
+This shim extends the native types in the run time.
+If you need to support older browsers and don't already have a shim for the above methods, please include the es5.js shim file in your project also.

+To see if you need to include the ES5 shims in your build, please see [Kangax's ECMAScript 5 compatibility table](http://kangax.github.com/es5-compat-table/).

+All methods in the es5.js shim file is taken from the [JavaScript documentation on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/JavaScript).
+There is other ES5 shims out there which also can be used; [es5-shim.js](https://github.com/kriskowal/es5-shim) should also work.

+yocto.js does also use native JSON.parse() and JSON.stringify() to persist data in the client.
+This is also absent in some older browsers but can also be shimmed in in the same way as the ES5 features.
+If you need to support older browsers and don't already have a shim for JSON.parse() and JSON.stringify() in your project, I recommend that you include [JSON-js](https://github.com/douglascrockford/JSON-js) in your project.

 ## About and contribution

 This small library did spinn out of the fact that I saw myself doing a lot of simmilar tasks on lists in different applications.
-I've found myself fetching a lot of generic lists of objects from a server and then wanting to select data in them without doing a round trip to the server.
+I've found myself fetching a lot of generic lists of objects from a server and then wanting to select subsets in them without doing a round trip to the server.
 I've also found myself using localstorage to store these lists and object in the client to reduce round trips to a server.
-So; this small library came out of small needs I had and I found the methods used in a tuple space to kinda fit the workflow I wanted to operate on.
+So; this small library came out of small needs I had and I found the API used in a tuple space to kinda fit the operations I do.

-There is probably plenty of room to improve both in the API, patterns in the code, performance, tests, doc etc, etc so if you have any ideas and feedback on how to make this small library better, please feel free to create an issue or submit a pull request!
+There is probably plenty of room to improve both in the API, the code, performance, tests, doc etc, etc so if you have any ideas and feedback on how to make this small library better, please feel free to create an issue or submit a pull request!

 ## License

 MIT License
  Copyright (c) Trygve Lie